cavalen/aolab-azure/README.md

 ### Output:
 Ansible will output the Lab's information, like Mgmg IP & DNS, Public IPs, users, password, etc.
-If you want to see this output, check the `info.txt` file in the deploy-lab folder, or at any time run `ansible-playbook 05_get_information.yml`
+If you want to see this output, check the `info.txt` file in the deploy-ans folder, or at any time run `ansible-playbook 05_get_information.yml`

 </details>